ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-ie.md

 ![cant_connect](images/cant_connect.png){.thumbnail}

-You have launched the installation of a 1-click module in [advanced mode](../web_hosting_web_hosting_modules/#basic-module-installation) on a database located on a [CloudDB server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
+You have launched the installation of a 1-click module in [advanced mode](../web_hosting_web_hosting_modules/#basic-module-installation) on a database located on a [Web Cloud Databases server](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/).
 You received this error message by email.
 This means that the user logged in during the installation does not have sufficient rights to the database, or that the credentials entered are incorrect.

 In this situation, first modify the [user rights](../create-databases-and-users/#managing-user-rights) concerned, so that they have **Administrator** or **Read/write** rights on the database.